sanjaybh/aircode_api_shopping/docs/en/src/about/limits.md

+---
+title: Resource Limits | AirCode Docs
+description: To avoid resource abuse and to ensure platform stability, each account and application in AirCode has a corresponding resource limit.
+---

 # Resource Limits {#intro}

 To avoid resource abuse and to ensure platform stability, each account and application in AirCode has a corresponding resource limit.
 Exceeding the limit may result in failed calls or deployments.